tplgy/bonefish/ROADMAP.md

 ### Unit Testing

 We need to select a suitable unit testing framework to use with bonefish.
 I started looking into Aeryn which looks like it would be a great fit however a more comprehensive analysis should be done before selecting a framework.

-### Component Testing

-We need to get rid of the python based test components and use autobahn-cpp instead.
-This should also help to drive development of autobahn-cpp.

 ### Automated testing